-A guide to travelling with your baby for the first time
+A guide to travelling with a baby

 Any parent or carer will tell you that travelling with a baby is all about peace of mind.
-That starts with the right travel insurance.
+That starts with the right baby travel insurance.

 Any parent or carer will tell you that travelling with a baby is all about peace of mind.
-That starts with the right travel insurance.
+That starts with the right baby travel insurance.

 Written by